aurel.reading

 - Parameters:

-simname (str) – The name of the simulation to read the parameters from.
+simname (str) – Name of the simulation directory to analyze.
+Must exist in one of the SIMLOC directories.

 - Returns: